Kludex/awesome-fastapi-projects/README.md

 # Awesome FastAPI Projects

+> **Warning**
+> If you want to help me to maintain this project, please send a message on https://github.com/Kludex/awesome-fastapi-projects/issues/16.
+> I'll happily onboard you.

 The aim of this repository is to have an organized list of projects that use FastAPI.

 If you're looking for FastAPI content, you might want to check [Awesome FastAPI](https://github.com/mjhea0/awesome-fastapi).